AncientLeGrey/torquebox.rpm/README.md

-# TorquBox RPM
+# TorqueBox RPM
-TorquBox RPM is a packaged version of the torquebox distribution provided by [The TorqueBox Project](https://github.com/torquebox)
+TorqueBox RPM is a packaged version of the torquebox distribution provided by [The TorqueBox Project](https://github.com/torquebox)

 ## Features
-- Install TorquBox with one single yum command
+- Install TorqueBox with one single yum command
 - Update to new versions with yum
 - Switch between bundled jruby and [rvm](https://rvm.beginrescueend.com/)
 - Autoconfigure jruby environment for selected users